 Exploring the Impact of HB 1526 on Parkland Dedication and Austin’s Parks

-Governor Greg Abbott signed HB 1526 into law on June 10, 2023.
-Going into effect on January 1, 2024, this new law will dictate how local parkland dedication ordinances can be used in Texas cities with populations over 800,000 (Austin, Houston, San Antonio, Fort Worth and Dallas) and put significant strain on Austin’s already underfunded park system.
+Governor Greg Abbott signed House Bill 1526 into law on June 10, 2023.
+Going into effect on January 1, 2024, this new law dictates how local parkland dedication (PLD) ordinances can be used in Texas cities with populations over 800,000 (Austin, Houston, San Antonio, Fort Worth and Dallas).
+This bill has effectively gutted future Parkland Dedication.

 What is Parkland Dedication?